saref/multilevel-balance/README.md

 2-Register for an account on https://www.gurobi.com/registration-general-reg/ to get a free academic license for using Gurobi.
 Note that Gurobi is a commercial software, but it can be registered with a free academic license if the user is affiliated with a recognized degree-granting academic institution.
 This involves creating an account on Gurobi website to be able to request a free academic license in step 5.

-3-Download and install Gurobi Optimizer (versions 8.0 and above are recommended) which can be downloaded from https://www.gurobi.com/downloads/gurobi-optimizer-eula/ after reading and agreeing to Gurobi's End User License Agreement.
+3-Download and install Gurobi Optimizer (Latest version recommended) which can be downloaded from https://www.gurobi.com/downloads/gurobi-optimizer-eula/ after reading and agreeing to Gurobi's End User License Agreement.

 4-Install Gurobi into Anaconda.
 You do this by first adding the Gurobi channel to your Anaconda channels and then installing the Gurobi package from this channel.